-Generally, all resident and non-resident legal entities operating through a permanent establishment (PE) are liable to pay corporate income tax (CIT) in North Macedonia.
+Generally, all resident and non-resident legal entities operating through a permanent establishment (PE) are liable to pay CIT in North Macedonia.

 Macedonian resident entities are taxed on their worldwide income.
 Non-resident entities are taxed on the profit realised through their PE in North Macedonia.